 With the rotary control you set the volume of the sound resp. the trigger channel.
-Changing this parameter will automatically affect the VOL value on the KIT-page VOL (see Section 9.4), which is identical with this here.
+Changing this parameter will automatically affect the VOL value on the KIT-VOL page (see Section 9.4 on page 33), which is identical with this one here.

-Please note that the volume of the channel set here affects both the volume in the mixer and the volume in the selected BUS (see also page 63).
-I.e.: Increasing the volume of this channel increases the volume of the single output (selected BUS) and the volume in the corresponding mixer channel at the same time.
+Please note that the volume of the channel set here affects both the volume in the mixer and the volume in the selected BUS.
+In other words: increasing the volume of this channel increases the volume of the single output (selected BUS) and the volume in the corresponding mixer channel at the same time.
 This in turn affects the sum and/or the headphone volume.

-Selecting a Channel
+Selecting a channel

-To select a channel for editing, you can either hit the corresponding pad or select it using the CHANNEL UP and CHANNEL DOWN buttons.
+To select a channel for editing, you can either hit the corresponding pad or simultaneously press the MORE button and the according channel button.

-8.3 KIT - ENV
+9.3 KIT - ENV